Back to blog

 With a spatial audio performance rivaling in-ears, Shokz OpenFit Pro’s open-ear design gives all the right answers to your quality-of-life problems that you might not have realized.
 No more ear wax build-up, ear tips falling off, or sweaty ears in the summer from the headphone pad seal.
 You stay connected to the world, while enjoying the best spatial audio the industry has to offer.

-Home audio systems deliver the most impressive Dolby Atmos experience, even just entry models from Samsung and LG that cost $300 can give proper bass depth that is miles better than TV speakers.
+Home audio systems deliver the most impressive Dolby Atmos experience.
+Even entry-level models that cost around $300 can provide proper bass depth that is miles better than standard TV speakers.

-Going into the mid-tier that cost $700 with Yamaha and Denon gets you additional rear speakers that complete the surround effect and substantially better drivers and internal chips.
-At the premium range of $1,300 and beyond, you get serious home cinema setups like AV receives powering separate speakers positioned precisely around the room, revealing details and creating that enveloping effect Atmos was designed for.
+Going into the mid-tier range at around $700 gets you additional rear speakers that complete the surround effect, along with substantially better drivers and internal chips.
+At the premium range of $1,300 and beyond, you get serious home cinema setups featuring AV receivers powering separate speakers positioned precisely around the room.
+This reveals fine details and creates the immersive, enveloping effect that Dolby Atmos was designed for.

 FAQ